sts10/fgift/README.markdown

 Lily gives to Claire
 ```

-As you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family (this directive is established in the input CSV -- they're all in the same row).
+As you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
+This information -- that Claire is in a family with Phil, Haley, Alex, and Luke -- is established in the input CSV, by the fact that they're all in the same row.

 ## Installation

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. `cargo install --git https://github.com/sts10/fgift`

+To upgrade: `cargo install --force --git https://github.com/sts10/fgift`

 ## Examples